-I once attended an evensong service at London’s Westminster Abbey.
+I once attended an Evensong service at London’s Westminster Abbey.
 People have been worshipping there for a thousand years.
 My chair was beside a pillar decorated with a bust of poet and painter William Blake.

 Blake claimed imagination was God’s greatest gift to humans.

 I was right near the graves of Rudyard Kipling, D.H.
 Lawrence, Dickens, Byron and Keats.
 What would it have been like to attend Westminster Abbey in the company of such literary greats?
-Dickens once said people can be at peace with themselves if they have tried to be gentle, merciful and forgiving- desiring to love both neighbor and enemy.
+Dickens once said people can be at peace with themselves if they have tried to be gentle, merciful and forgiving- desiring to love both neighbour and enemy.

 The worship hour began with the choir’s soprano soloist singing My Soul Doth Magnify the Lord.
 As I listened to her voice soar up into the rafters I couldn’t help but remember Elton John filling Westminster Abbey with his song about England’s Rose at Lady Diana’s funeral.

 The service went quickly.
 We rose and sat and kneeled.
 We said the Lord’s Prayer and the Nicene Creed.
 The rector read the story of Joshua from the Old Testament and then prayed for each member of the royal family.
 No doubt despite their wealth and notoriety, or perhaps because of it, they need God’s grace and guidance as much as any of us do.